velis74/DynamicForms/doc/documents/guides/templates.rst

 Base_form.html can be used for rendering ViewSet in form mode.
 It shows one record, and if crud is enabled in Viewset, it can also be edited.

 Form can be shown as modal dialog.
-For that template which is defined in settings.py - modal_dialog_template is used.
+For that template which is defined in settings.py - modal_dialog_rest_template is used.
 When using bootstrap v4 default template is modal_dialog_v4.html.

 Template for dialog should have first div with »dynamicforms-dialog« class.
 JS searches for that to see if the response